Concert Review: Wilco’s Solid Sound Festival — Satisfaction for All

 Rock also dominated the larger courtyard with the gleeful thrash and bash of Chicago indie-rockers Ratboys (with frontwoman Julia Steiner lending a slight Americana twang to the post-pandemic “Go Outside”) and garage-punk vets Young Fresh Fellows, led by Scott McCaughey, who played 2019’s Solid Sound alongside former R.E.M. mates Peter Buck and Mike Mills in the Minus 5.

 In addition to Dry Cleaning (which invited Nels Cline to shred tremolo squalls during “Conversation”), Nick Lowe charmed Saturday’s main stage with the wrestling masked Los Straitjackets.
-He sang a slow, resonant version of his song “(What’s So Funny ’Bout) Peace, Love and Understanding” with backup vocals from Wilco’s Stirratt and Sansone.
+He sang a slow, resonant version of his song “(What’s So Funny ’Bout) Peace, Love and Understanding,” with backup vocals from Wilco’s Stirratt and Sansone.

 Tweedy made his own cameo at the larger courtyard with dark indie-rockers Water From Your Eyes, dueting on “When You’re Around” with Rachel Brown, who sported a Chicago Bulls jacket (as one may gather, Wilco’s a booster of hometown talent).
-That band proved one of the weekend’s most interesting with his casual mashup of slinky melodies and experimental heaviness in Nate Amos’ guitar fire.
+That band proved one of the weekend’s most interesting with his casual mashup of slinky melodies and experimental heaviness in Nate Amos’s guitar fire.

 Pierce Jordan of Soul Glo at Solid Sound.
 Photo: Paul Robicheau